Merjieee/Merjieee/README.md

 - 👋 Hi, I’m @Merjieee
 - 👀 I’m interested in ...
+Networking
 - 🌱 I’m currently learning ...
 Programming/Coding
 - 💞️ I’m looking to collaborate on ...
+Application Software
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+Check my E-Portfolio
 - ⚡ Fun fact: ...
-I don't have any idea in coding
+I'm a 1st year BSIT Student

 <!---
 Merjieee/Merjieee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.